darthvardaan/faceoff/README.md

 # Faceoff - Face Recognition WebApp
 __FaceOff__ is a Computer Vision Model that was built using OpenCV and deployed onto a Webpage using Streamlit and hosted via Heroku.
 As the name suggests, it does Facial Recognition and identifies people based on its own trained dataset.
+Access the Heroku App from this link https://faceoff-by-vardaan11.herokuapp.com/

 ![alt text](https://github.com/darthvardaan/faceoff/blob/5e25d71f074b51df961a3bb1e02b04f6ee59c772/Screenshot%20(154).png)

 ### Step 1: